 Note: contrary to popular belief, not all dogs that are dehydrated feel thirsty and drink.

 Also, excess perspiration can mean moisture and wet clothes can mean hypothermia.
 So it’s a viscous cycle.

-When you have a good jacket layering system for your dog, it can help protect them from weather and activity related medical issues like hypothermia and dehydration.
+When you have a good jacket layering system for your dog, it can help protect them from weather and activity related medical issues.

 When I bring different layers for Summit and Gretel, it allows me to pile on extra warmth if I need to or peel off a layer so they don’t get too hot.